uc-cdis/data-portal/docs/system_use_message.md

 the fields are:
 * systemUseText: text to display in the popup dialog
 * displayUseMsg: when to show the warning.
-The two permitted values are:
-  * "session": show message on every new session, i.e. fresh load of the commons
-  * "cookie": use a cookie to store the acceptance of the policy, the default cookie expiration is 10 days and can be changed by adding:
+The permitted value is ```"cookie"``` which enables using a cookie to store the acceptance of the policy, the default cookie expiration is 0 which makes the warning show up on each new browser session.
+Any positive integer value will set the number of day until the cookie expires.
+Anything else will prevent the warning from showing.
-    * "expireUseMsgDays" : 10
+    * "expireUseMsgDays" : 10 - number of days until cookie expires